swcarpentry-ja/carpentries-coc/topic_folders/communications/submit_blog_post.md

     If you are not sure how to add images in Markdown format, look at an [existing post with a locally hosted image](https://raw.githubusercontent.com/swcarpentry/website/gh-pages/_posts/2017/06/2017-06-19-mqu-ttt.md) or [one with a web link](https://raw.githubusercontent.com/swcarpentry/website/gh-pages/_posts/2017/07/2017-07-10-assess_report.md) and copy the formatting from there.

 7. Once you have previewed your file, commit the Markdown file to your fork and start a Pull Request.
 We automatically run tests using [TravisCI](https://travis-ci.org/) on your Pull Requests.
 Please review your pull request a few minutes after you've submitted it to make sure those tests have passed.
 These tests look for valid YAML headers and make sure that the post will build properly.

+#### Troubleshooting

+The most likely reason posts fail to build is because of rogue characters in the YAML header.
+Rogue characters generally appear because material has been pasted in directly from Word or Google documents.
+The most common rogue characters that cause issues are smart quotes.
+Try to replace these with plain quote marks to avert any problems.